Northbrook Theatre & Performing Arts

 Bright Star Theatre, offered in conjunction with the North Suburban Special Recreation District, gives children with special needs and their “Creative Companions” the opportunity to participate in a theatrical production with a professional team of Directors, Choreographers and Musical Directors.

 The Northbrook School of Dance continues to offer exciting classes in various dance disciplines.
-Check out our new and progressive offerings that include tap, ballet, jazz, hip hop and musical theatre dance.
+Check out our new and progressive offerings that include tap, ballet, contemporary and adult dance.
 You'll love the choices and our experienced staff of talented and caring instructors.

 If music is your passion, we offer private lessons in voice and piano, taught by experienced instructors.
 In addition, our Northbrook Community Choir provides singers with a group choral experience.
 The choir performs locally and nationally, having appeared at Carnegie Hall and the Kennedy Center in Washington, D.C.